codecraftuk/codecraftuk.github.io/events/_posts/2024-05-01-lean-coffee.md

 layout: post
 title: 'Lean Coffee'
 description: "For our July event, we're going to have a Lean Coffee session.
 6:15pm in The Raven"
+location: The Raven
+start_date: '2024-07-18 18:15:00'
+end_date: '2024-07-18 20:30:00'
 ---

-Date | **Thursday 18th July 2024** <br>
+Date | **Thursday 18th July 2024** / {% calendar_link %}<br>
 Time | **6:15 pm to 8:30pm**<br>
 Location &nbsp; | <a href="https://goo.gl/maps/vWn1J">The Raven</a> on Renfield Street, Glasgow (in the bar area on the ground floor)

+<p></p>

-For our July event, we're going to have a Lean Coffee session.
+<br/>For our July event, we're going to have a Lean Coffee session.
 Everyone has questions about software development and engineering techniques that they'd like to discuss with a like-minded group: this is your chance.

 Whether you want to talk about TDD in practice, Modern Cloud, microservices, structuring code, or anything else related to developing high-quality software, bring along your topic and questions and discuss them.